atgreen/green-orb/README.md

 ## Channels and Signals

-In Green Orb, "channels" and "signals" are foundational concepts:
+In Green Orb, "channels", "signals", and "schedules" are foundational concepts:

 - Signals: Mappings of regular expressions to channels.
 When a signal's regex matches a log entry, the corresponding channel is invoked.

+- Schedules: Time-based triggers that invoke channels at fixed intervals.
+Use these to run periodic actions such as generating a stack trace every 5 minutes.

 - Channels: Define the action to take and how.
 For example, the above `startup-email` channel defines how to send a message to a specific SMTP server.

-Channels and signals are defined in your `orb` config file.
-A config file can define any number of channels and signals.
+Channels, signals, and schedules are defined in your `orb` config file.
 Each signal maps to a single channel.
-However, multiple signals can map to the same channel.
+Multiple signals and schedules can reference the same channel.

 ## Channel Details